-- the dependents of Serving and ex-Service personnel, including spouses, civil partners and children; this definition can be extended to unmarried partners, parents and other family members where they have taken on caring responsibilities for a seriously injured Serviceman or woman, or for the child of a deceased Serviceman or woman
+- the dependents of Serving and ex-Service personnel.
+This includes spouses, civil partners and children.
+This definition can be extended to unmarried partners, parents and other family members where they have taken on caring responsibilities for a seriously injured Serviceman or woman, or for the child of a deceased Serviceman or woman.

 - the bereaved; the immediate family of Service personnel and ex-Service personnel who have died, whether or not that death has any connection with service.